 "Lady Godiva" by John Collier‘The Ride of Godiva’ by David E. Müller The Society March 27, 2018 Beauty, Culture, Poetry, Short Stories 6 Comments About the Lady Godiva and her famed naked ride through Coventry Once in the town of Coventry, Leofric Earl had held decree; Too great the tax that he appealed, Greater than his folk could yield.
 They had endured their master’s needs, None but one spake ‘gainst misdeeds; His dearest wife, a gift from God, Never could his edict laud.
 Of angels mien she was akin, Godiva her name had been.
 Hard-pressed was she to make amends, Pained by gloom that care oft lends.
 She bade her husband to relieve That which caused his folk to grieve; His stubborn heart would not subside, Lest disrobed ‘cross town she ride.
 Such terms the Countess did dismay, Though her word she’d not betray.
 She had her heart set to the deed, None her will could then impede.
 The Lady had her orders set, In her mind dwelled no regret.
 Her breasts were hid, her back was bare, None did dare affix a stare.
 Unveiled to all, so weak and stripped, Modestly the reins she gripped, And blushed as red as sundown’s blaze, Spoke no words nor sought delays.
 There rode the maiden, shamef’lly bare, Clad in naught but hide and hair; No jewel bedecked her crown or ears, Dressed she was not ‘mongst her peers.
 Like vibrant fire of autumn leaves Burned her grace and hair in weaves; Her wish for solitude was heard, None would glance or hence be stirred.
 But one who lustful thoughts consumed, Hastily invoked his doom.
 The man who looked was then struck dumb; Blind was he, that peeping Tom!
 From humble mount she did descend; Calm at last, her ride would end.
 She had her husband’s ills repaid, Vows to feats she thence had laid.
 An honest man the Earl was, As he swore, he’d mend the laws; Of praise his wife was not without, In her oaths there was no doubt.
 David E. Müller (b.
 1997) is a German writer and anthropology student.
 Being inspired by the legacy of Renaissance men and multi-talented masters of the past, he seeks to mould himself into a polymath in the modern age.
 An essayist that publishes frequently on his website “A Polymath’s Study“, he also continues to work on the completion of more books and related works.
 Aside from various genres of literary writing, his endeavours are also within visual arts, music, film, and scholarly pursuits.
 He currently lives in the United States, where he attends university.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses James A. Tweedie March 27, 2018 David, If you are in fact from Germany and English is your second language then I doubly commend you for your spirited use of colloquial idiom, condensed grammar and creative spelling to maintain the meter and keep the story line flowing.
 A fine retelling of a memorable, mythic tale.
 Reply David E. Müller March 28, 2018 Thank you very much for all your remarks James.
 While English is indeed not my first language, you’re much too kind in regards to my diction, since I have resided in the United States for some sixteen years.
 No doubt lessening some of the merit, I presume.
 Nevertheless, I found your comments heart-warming and reassuring and thank you wholeheartedly for them again.
 All my best!
 Reply E. V. "Beth" Wyler March 27, 2018 Delightful!
 You have a beautiful, poetic voice.
 E. V. “Beth” Wyler Reply David E. Müller March 28, 2018 Thank you Beth, I truly appreciate your comments.
 Reply Leo Yankevich March 28, 2018 I enjoyed this.
 Reply David E. Müller March 28, 2018 I am overjoyed to hear this, Mr. Yankevich, especially as an admirer of your own works.
 You have my thanks and gratitude.
 Reply Leave a Reply to Leo Yankevich Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.